 - Make-ahead.
 You can make it up to 2 days before and have it in the refrigerator.
 Or freeze it for several weeks.

-- Crowd-pleasing flavors: the caramelization of the butter and pineapple add a rich, indulgent taste to this dessert, with a burst of tropical flavor and a tangy sweetness that balances the overall flavor.
-It's especially good for picnics, potlucks, and other outdoor gatherings where you must feed many.
+- Crowd-pleasing flavors: it's especially good for picnics, potlucks, and other outdoor gatherings where you must feed many.
 In the summer, the fresh peach dump cake and cherry dump cake are huge hits wherever I take them.

 Ingredient list